izusol/-E-commerce-Customer-Segmentation-and-Value-Analysis-RFM-/readme.md

    * Calculated raw R, F, and M metrics for each unique customer.
    * Used the pd.qcut function with duplicates='drop' to robustly assign scores (1-5) based on quintiles, creating the final RFM\_Score.
 3. **Segmentation & Visualization:**
-   * Applied custom business logic to assign customers to 7 strategic segments (e.g., Champions, New Customers, Lost Customers).
+   * Applied custom business logic to assign customers to 7 strategic segments (e.g., BestCustomers, New Customers, Lost Customers).
    * Generated visualizations (Bar and Pie charts) to summarize customer count and revenue contribution by segment.

 ## **Core Findings**

-The segmentation revealed a severe retention problem masked by high acquisition:
+The segmentation revealed a serious retention problem masked by high acquisition:

-* **High Churn:** The **"Lost Customers"** segment is the single largest group ( of the base).
-* **Acquisition Focus:** The **"New Customers"** segment is the second largest (), indicating strong acquisition but weak immediate follow-up.
+* **Acquisition Focus:** The **"New Customers"** segment is the largest (), indicating strong acquisition but weak immediate follow-up.

 ## **Business Recommendation**